-School Closures/Government Mandates
+School Closures/Government Mandates/School Sponsored Functions

-If the student misses class or clinical due to school closures and other administrative or governmental mandates they will not be penalized.
+If the student misses class or clinical due to school closures, school sponsored functions, and other administrative or governmental mandates they will not be penalized.

-B. Grading/Evaluation
+C. Grading/Evaluation

 A grade of 77.0 % or higher is required for all nursing courses.
 Failing grades will not be rounded up.